 Long and short range goals

 Some goals are big and ambitious and will take a long time to accomplish.
-Projects are the steps between goals and daily activities: the intermediate, or middle range.
+One of the first steps in the process of setting a goal is to break it down into specific action steps.
+Projects are often a step between goals and daily activities: the intermediate, or middle range.
 Daily activities are the choices we make today that will contribute to our goals and projects.
 We derive our activities from the top down, and achieve our goals from the bottom up.

 goals — projects — daily activities